Rays vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has put up 31 hits with six doubles, two triples, four home runs and 21 walks.
-He has driven in 28 runs with 11 stolen bases.
+- Mullins has 32 hits with seven doubles, two triples, four home runs, 21 walks and 28 RBI.
+He's also stolen 11 bases.

 Mullins Recent Games